quantumsand/quantumsand/README.md

 This reflects a deep fascination with Chinese and Japanese storytelling and artwork over a long period.

-Storytelling in videogames such as Ocarina of Time and Shenmue have left an impression that has lasted for decades.
+Storytelling in videogames such as Link's Awakening, Ocarina of Time and Shenmue have left an impression that has lasted for decades.

 ## Screenshots of the app